WhatsApp Statistics: Revenue, Usage, and History

 (Wikipedia)

 Instagram, Chainspace, Oculus VR, OneChat… The list of Meta’s acquisitions just keeps growing.
-WhatsApp statistics improved after Facebook (the corporation now known as Meta) acquired it, but one of the co-founders, Brian Acton, has regretted his decision to sell the company.
+WhatsApp numbers improved after Facebook (the corporation now known as Meta) acquired it, but one of the co-founders, Brian Acton, has regretted his decision to sell the company.

 “I sold my users’ privacy to a larger benefit,” Acton told Forbes.
 “I made a choice and a compromise.
 And I live with that every day.”